adlnet/xAPI-Spec/xAPI-Data.md

 * Metadata MAY be provided with an identifier.
 * If metadata is provided, both name and description SHOULD be included.
-* [Metadata Providers](#def-metadata-provider) defining new IRIs SHOULD* only use IRIs they control or have permission from the controller to use.
-* [Metadata Providers](#def-metadata-provider) defining new Verb IRIs MUST only use IRIs they control or have permission from the controller to use.
 * For any of the identifier IRIs above the Metadata Provider SHOULD make a human-readable description of the intended usage accessible at the IRI.
 * For any of the identifier IRIs above the Metadata Provider SHOULD ensure that this JSON metadata available at that IRI when the IRI is requested and a Content-Type of "application/json" is requested.
 * Where the IRI represents an Activity, the Metadata Provider MAY host metadata using the <a href="#actdef">
 Activity Definition</a> JSON format which is used in Statements, with a Content-Type of "application/json".
-* Where a suitable identifier already exists, the Metadata Provider SHOULD NOT create a new identifier.
-* The Metadata Provider MAY create their own identifiers where a suitable identifier does not already exist.
-* When defining identifiers, the Metadata Provider MAY use IRIs containing anchors so that a single page can contain definitions for multiple identifiers.
-E.g. http://example.com/xapi/verbs#defenestrated

-##### Activity Provider Requirements
-* Where a suitable identifier already exists, the Activity Provider SHOULD use the corresponding existing identifier.

 ##### LRS Requirements
 * The LRS MAY act as a [Metadata Consumer](#def-metadata-consumer) and attempt to resolve identifier IRIs.